ayurdoc/ayurdoc.github.io/_posts/2020-09-04-what-to-eat-and-what-to-avoid-during-menstrual-cycle.md

 + Massage your abdomen and back using sesame oil/castor oil/ coconut oil for 10mins and take fomentation using a hot bag will help relieve abdominal cramps.

 ### Few home remedies to ease the flow
 + Soak 10 grams of coriander seeds in 250ML of warm water.
 Keep it overnight.
 Consume the water on an empty stomach in the morning every day.
 + Soak 5 grams of fenugreek seeds overnight in 250ML of warm water.
-Consume the water on an empty stomach in the morning every day.+ Add crushed fresh ginger into boiling water.
+Consume the water on an empty stomach in the morning every day.
++ Add crushed fresh ginger into boiling water.
 Boil it for 2-5 minutes and consume this water.
 + Add 20 grams of cumin seeds to 2 liters of water.
 Boil it.
 Keep drinking this water throughout the day.
 + Take 1tsp of ghee (clarified butter) in one glass of hot water.
 Consume it on an empty stomach, one hour prior to breakfast.
 Doing this every day for 3 months will ease the flow.
 This is also very effective in case of painful menstruation.
 + Take 1 tablespoon cumin seeds, 1/2 tablespoon pepper seeds, 2 tablespoon coriander seeds, dry roast them and grind it to a fine powder.
 Add this powder into 500 ml water and boil it for 2-3 minutes.
 Drink this water twice or thrice a day during Day 1-5 of your periods.